Zulfiqar Hussain Dogar

 Malik Zulfiqar Hussain Dogar, is a Pakistani former footballer who played as a defender.
 He is considered as one of the most prominent Pakistani footballers of the 1980s, Dogar played for WAPDA during the 1980s, He also represented the Pakistan national football team, winning the 1989 South Asian Games with the team.

 Club career

 Dogar played for WAPDA in the 1980s.
 In his debut season, he helped the club win the 1983 National Football Championship.

 International career

 Dogar captained the second string Pakistan Whites for the 1986 Quaid-e-Azam International Tournament.
 He would go on to make his debut for Pakistan senior team in 1987.
 The next year, he participated in the 1988 AFC Asian Cup qualification.

 He was a starting defender at the 1990 FIFA World Cup qualification in the country's first participation in the tournament.
 He was also included in the starting line-up for the 1989 South Asian Games final where Pakistan won the gold against Bangladesh.
+In the final, Dogar gave an assist to Abdul Sattar to score the winning goal of the match.